MichaelCurrin/python-twitter-guide/development.md

 - The `python` and `bash` highlighting extensions have been added to [index.html](/docs/index.html), so those will work on the frontend.
 - Use `bash` only for shell codeblock language - the syntax highlighting plugin does not recognize `sh` properly.
 - Add info blocks with `?> Message` and alert blocks with `!> Message`.
+- Ensure the search paths are kept up to date with the navbar.
+The `auto` setting for search seemed limited.
+See [Search](https://docsify.now.sh/plugins?id=full-text-search) plugin.